 - Ad doesn’t showcase your best work.
 Videos and images of your work should be clean and clutter-free without distracting elements.
 Avoid having equipment or supplies in the image and be sure to pick up debris.
 If the image looks too perfect, it might go ignored.
 If it looks below average, it will be ignored.
 This is a perfect place to use vertical photos and videos of your work.
 Make it fun!

 - Not having a clear call to action in the Pin ad or on the website.
-Every click matters and if someone clicks on your ad, it’s the ad’s job to compel the prospect to take the next action.
+Every click matters.
+If someone clicks on your ad, it’s the ad’s job to compel the prospect to then take the next action.
 It’s the website’s job to compel prospects to call or submit their information.
 A confused mind can’t make a decision!